ManishaKumaravel/CODSOFT/README.md

 # CodsoftIntern
-This is my Codsoft UI/UX Internship Task-1
+This is my Codsoft UI/UX Internship Tasks